-taylormosby asked: Thanks for messaging me back!
+taylormosby said: Thanks for messaging me back!
 You are probably one of my biggest inspirations ever because I want to do exactly what you're doing someday.
 STAY AWESOME.

 Haha… rad to hear!
 Hearing that from people keeps me motivated, so thank you.
 Good luck with your new Tumblr and thanks for the shout out in your post ;) -Laura

-fjellrev asked: Hey, i was just wondering where you bought that Poler hat? and if its possible to purchase online? thanks! :)
+fjellrev said: Hey, i was just wondering where you bought that Poler hat? and if its possible to purchase online? thanks! :)

 I’m not sure which hat you are talking about but everything @PolerStuff has for sale right now can be found in their web store here: http://www.polerstuff.com/categories/ALL/

-jeff-edwards asked: I haven't been this excited about someone's work in a long time.
+jeff-edwards said: I haven't been this excited about someone's work in a long time.
 You take amazing photos.

 Damn.
 That’s awesome to hear.
 Thank you!

-inspiredbymadness asked: amazing blog. seriously. litrally one of my favorites in ages. keep it up xxxx (and stealing my url gosh xx)
+inspiredbymadness said: amazing blog. seriously. litrally one of my favorites in ages. keep it up xxxx (and stealing my url gosh xx)

 Favorite in ages?!
 Haha, well thanks… glad you like it.
 And as far as the URL, I guess great minds think alike ;) - Laura